Ethical Dilemma: Is It Okay To Kill Bees In Order To Test Insecticides?

 Below, I suggest an alternative approach to crop protection.

 However, in answer to the question above, I suspect that if tests really were effective, hardly any insecticides – if any at all – would be authorized for use, especially over large areas of land.
-This would necessitate the need for growth in other areas of crop protection, which could then move through the regulatory system with relative ease.

-For example, some farmers are already using wasps for pest control.
-Ultimately, I think this would significantly reduce the number of harmful insecticides being produced and tested.
-Manufacturers would eventually get the message that spending millions of dollars on developing poisons which had an unlikely chance of being authorized, was a costly waste of money.
+Ultimately, I think if high hurdles were set for chemical insecticides, this would significantly reduce the number of harmful insecticides being produced and tested, because it would create pressure to develop alternatives.
+Manufacturers would get the message that spending millions of dollars on developing poisons which had an unlikely chance of being authorized, was a costly waste of money.

 However, just one word of caution here: regulations are still needed even for biological controls!
 For example, commercially reared bumble bees have been found to potentially put wild species at risk.
 Wild species need to be protected from such scenarios.